samaradel/www_threefold/www.gig.tech/content/home/how_do_we_do_this.md

 +++
 #Don't remove name!
-title = "how do we do this"
+title = "this is how we do it"

-header = "HOW DO WE DO THIS"
+header = "THIS IS HOW WE DO IT"

 first_sec_img = "a_004.png"
 first_sec_header = "ZERO-OS"